 Days 6 – 13 of 18.
-A time in the snow, it has always been a highlight on our family’s winter holidays, and snowboarding is what our kids anticipate the most.
+Time in the snow has always been the highlight of our family’s vacations, and snowboarding is what our kids anticipate the most.
 I don’t snowboard or ski, but I love snow.
 I think it’s beautiful.
 And when it snows, the world changes.

 My husband doesn’t dislike snow, but he hates the cold.
 He knows that our kids and I light up at the sight of snow, so he happily shivers for us.

-Anyway, I have been looking forward to writing about our unforgettable snow time in the Austrian Alps, where our family spent a week in the modest ski town of Obergurgl…
+Anyway, I have been looking forward to writing about this leg of our holiday where our family spent a week in the charming, modest ski town of Obergurgl…

 Obergurgl is at far end of the Ötztal Valley (Gurgler Tal) in the beautiful region of Tirol.
 Tirol, both a summer and winter holiday destination, is located in western Austria, with Innsbruck as its capital.
 Innsbruck was host to the 1964 and 1976 Winter Olympics.